 - You can add a brine to this the night before but we’ve never done it and our turkey has come out great every year.
 It feels like a lot of work. (shoulder shrug)

 *updates to this because we weren’t fans of the orange juice and zest in the pervious recipe.

 - Rinse and pat the cranberries dry.
 Toss any squishy berries, there’s no place for those disgusting things in your perfect cranberry sauce.

-- In a medium saucepan combine your cranberries, honey and water.
+- In a medium saucepan combine your all your ingredients.
 Bring the mixture to a boil then reduce heat to medium-low, stirring occasionally (or whenever someone screams CAN SOMEONE STIR THE CRANBERRIES?!?)
 Let the cranberries simmer until they begin to pop and the mixture has thickened.
 This typically takes between 5 – 10 minutes.

-- Remove the pot from the heat and stir in orange zest and juice
+- Remove the pot from the heat and let it cool.

 A couple of notes: